tombenner/toro/README.md

 #### Associating Jobs with Other Models

-You can create associations between jobs and other models using them:
+You can create associations between jobs and other models using job properties:

 ```ruby
 class User < ActiveRecord::Base